cpan-authors/Business-UPS/README.md

 - getUPS()

-    To retreive the shipping of a 'Ground Commercial' Package weighing 25lbs. sent from 23001 to 24002 this package would be called like this:
+    To retrieve the shipping of a 'Ground Commercial' Package weighing 25lbs. sent from 23001 to 24002 this package would be called like this: